Kansas City Symphony Volunteer and Support Groups

 President: Dick Klein

 The Kansas City Symphony Alliance (KCSA) coordinates the Symphony Designers' Showhouse each year.
-Volunteers also usher at youth concerts, operate the Symphony Shop at Helzberg Hall, and hold after-concert parties.
+Volunteers also usher at youth concerts, operate the Symphony Shop at Helzberg Hall.

 Focused in the Northland, the Kansas City Symphony Guild sponsors two events each year: the Home of Note Tour and the Cabaret Concert, which features a performance by the Kansas City Symphony.